woomora/CORE-econ-macro/README.md

-# CORE Econonmics - Macro :chart_with_upwards_trend::chart_with_downwards_trend:
+# CORE Economics - Macro :chart_with_upwards_trend::chart_with_downwards_trend:

 Hi!
-Welcome to the CORE Econonmics - Macro course's website :wave:
+Welcome to the CORE Economics - Macro course's website :wave:

 :closed_book:This is a course for [Sciences pour un monde durable](https://psl.eu/formation/sciences-monde-durable) program at PSL based on [*The Economy*](https://www.core-econ.org/the-economy/) textbook by the [CORE Econ team](https://www.core-econ.org/).